automationbrew/autobrew-powershell/docs/help/Get-AbConfiguration.md

 ## SYNOPSIS

-Gets the configurations for the AutoBrew PowerShell module.
+Gets the configurations for the AutomationBrew PowerShell module.

 ## SYNTAX